Lightroom Time Saving Tips for Photographers

 If I have done a shoot where I have A LOT of images that require the same description and keywords, I modify a template to add this.
 This time-saving method is a no brainer!

-create or modify a metadata template, on the Import page, go to the right side of the screen.
+To create or modify a metadata template, on the Import page, go to the right side of the screen.
 Midway down you will see the Apply During Import.
 Click on the Metadata drop-down to reveal the options.
-You can use a preset template to add metadata on import

 Even More Lightroom Time-Saving Tips – The Mighty Shortcut